 DSR-1K6 steel is popularly used in knife making, and it is good knife steel because it offers great toughness, good corrosion resistance, and is easy to work with in terms of heat treatment.
 The major downside of DSR 1K6 steel is its poor edge retention and wear resistance which is due to its comparatively low Rockwell hardness.

 Knives made from DSR-1K6 steel are surprisingly stiff, and therefore they are practical and convenient to use for tougher applications as they do not cheap or break easily.
-If your focus is on edge retention check other steels like Vanadis 4E steel or AR-RPM9 Steel.
+Many knife sets made from DSR-1K6 steel include a paring knife, which is essential for precision tasks and showcases the steel’s versatility.
+If your focus is on edge retention check other steels like Vanadis 4E steel or AR-RPM9 Steel